msftstepanov/privacy-preserving-ads/GetNearestNeighbors hook implementaion.md

 ### 3. Upload the Snapshot:
 * Copy your newly created folder or container to the same location where your KVS expects updates, e.g. a path like `/data/deltas`.
-* Make sure name of new snapshot is greater than previos one
+* Make sure name of new snapshot is greater than previous one
-* **important**: during usage, KVS unpacks ANNSNAPSHOT localy and using aprx. same storage
+* **important**: during usage, KVS unpacks ANNSNAPSHOT locally and using aprx. same storage

 ### 4. Validate:
 * The KVS automatically loads the latest valid snapshot at runtime.